Who would purchase the land? What are the terms?

 Planning is underway to create multiple public access points to the property.

 Yes.
-The public would have direct access from town to 55,000 acres of National Forest.
+The public would have direct access from town to 55,000 acres of National Forest and an additional 3,000 acres of BLM and other State of Wyoming lands.

 What kinds of recreational uses will be allowed?